-According to the class schedule, students will have breakfast (7:25 - 8:05 provided by school)in the morning, lunch from home (10:13 - 10:28), and a snack (12:19 - 12:30).
+According to the class schedule, students will have breakfast (provided by school) in the morning, lunch from home, and a snack before dismissal.
 Homeroom teachers will inform parents of their preferences for snack items.
 Suggested individual snack items are cucumbers, carrots, fruits, raisins, or other healthy snacks.
-In the event that any student in a given class has a severe reaction or allergy to a specific food, restrictions may be placed on that food item.
+In the event that any student in a given class has a severe reaction or allergy to a specific food, restrictions may be placed on that food items.
 Please do not send anything with peanut butter in it, due to someone may be allergic to it!
+Also, if you daughter is allergic to anything, please make sure you fill out the medical form for the nurse.